Knowing how to use ser & estar is important for your Spanish.

-While bueno is a good adjective to demonstrate the changes with ser and estar, you can’t use every adjective in Spanish with one of ser or estar.
+While bueno is a good adjective to demonstrate the changes that occur with ser and estar, you can’t use every adjective in Spanish with both ser and estar.

-There are some adjectives in Spanish that you can only use with ser, some only with estar, and some with both.
+There are some adjectives in Spanish that you can only use with ser and some only with estar.

 Let’s look at this next.